Green Digitalization and App Development

 In the second module of the course, the students learn to develop an app.
 In particular, they design the layout, they program the heavy lifting of the app, and they learn to deploy that app in the server.
 By doing this entire process, the students learn to develop a complex app by using different programming languages and they learn how those languages complement each other.
 The main objective of this module is to help the students to think outside the Python, the R, the Stata, the Matlab or whatever other "box," and to help them to connect different programming languages to learn how those programming languages complement each other generating positive synergies.

-In the final exam and during the "weekly breakfast", the students will learn to present and defend their work in public, since during the final exam and the "weekly breakfast", the students present their app in front of their colleagues.
+In the final exam and during the "weekly challenge", the students will learn to present and defend their work in public, since during the final exam and the "weekly breakfast", the students present their app in front of their colleagues.
 Moreover, at the end of the course, we present our apps at the Chamber of Commerce and at the Startup Lab in Bergen.
 By doing that, the students learn how to present their ideas to a broader audience.
 The objective of that presentation is to help the students to know the channels to obtain funds and create a company/cooperative/NGO in case that they want to develop their own projects when they finish their studies.

 • Recommended prerequisites